-The base salary range for the position is $175,000 to $225,000.
-Negotiations beyond this range will be considered for exceptionally qualified candidates.
+The salary range is $100,000 to $140,000, depending on experience.
+Negotiations beyond this salary range will be considered for exceptionally qualified candidates.

 University of Waterloo